Jonathan Hensleigh

 Jonathan Blair Hensleigh (born February 13, 1959) is an American screenwriter and film director, working primarily in the action-adventure genre, best known for writing films such as Jumanji, Die Hard with a Vengeance, and Armageddon, as well as making his own directorial debut with the 2004 comic book action film The Punisher.

 Early life

 Hensleigh graduated from the University of Massachusetts Amherst in 1981 with a degree in history.
-He attended the University of Virginia School of Law, received his J.D. from Tulane University Law School, and was admitted to the Massachusetts Bar in 1985.
-Before moving into writing, he worked as an attorney for seven years.
+He attended the University of Virginia School of Law, earned his J.D. from Tulane University Law School, and was admitted to the Massachusetts Bar in 1985.
+Before transition into writing, he worked as an attorney for seven years.

 At the age of 31, Hensleigh began writing scripts and screenplays.
 He had previously written a novel and a three-act stage play but did not go to film school.